Follow BestMVNO In Google News

-Biggest Faux Pas of the Year - Wireless Advocates
+Biggest Faux Pas of the Year – Verizon

 Best Wireless Association of the Year – NWIDA

-The National Wireless Independent Dealer Association showed its true colors as an advocate for the “little guy” throughout the year with their fight for Right to Repair, setting up a repository for displaced employees (see above) and getting the most out of their vendor partners to support the independent dealers with deep discounts on everything needed to run a store.
+We have a repeat winner for this award with The National Wireless Independent Dealer Association continuing to advocate for the “little guy” throughout the year, again with their fight for Right to Repair, setting up a repository for displaced employees and getting the most out of their vendor partners to support the independent dealers with deep discounts on everything needed to run a store.
 Adam Wolf continues to grow NWIDA and will continue to be the voice for the independent dealer.

 Best Dealer and MVNO Trade Show – All Wireless and Prepaid Expo

 Our other repeat winner is The All Wireless and Prepaid Expo which set new records with over 4,000 attendees with over 200 booths this past August in Las Vegas.
 Robin Tobias and her team have made their event the “must-go-to” trade show in the wireless space and it will only continue to get bigger and better.

 Best Advertising – Straight Talk Wireless